2-vector bundles: Introduction

 In his lecture notes \cite{Freed2012} Freed sketches the definition of a 2-category of \emph{invertible algebra bundles} over topological groupoids $\mathcal{G}$, which coincides with (a continuous version of) our notion of super 2-line bundles if $\mathcal{G}$ is the groupoid obtained from a cover $Y \to X$, \ie where $\mathcal{G}_0 = Y$ and $\mathcal{G}_1 = Y^{[2]}$.
-Freed then obtains a classification result similar to Corollary~\ref{CorollaryIntro}, using homotopy-theoretical methods.
+Freed then obtains a classification result similar to \Cref{CorollaryIntro}, using homotopy-theoretical methods.
 Finally, in \cite{baas1} Baas, Dundas, and Rognes propose a definition of a \quot{charted 2-vector bundle} based on a category of 2-vector spaces that is equivalent to Kapranov-Voevodsky 2-vector spaces.
-In \cite{Nikolaus} Nikolaus and Schweigert recast charted 2-vector bundles in term of 2-stackification, showing that charted 2-vector bundles form a 2-stack.
-Nonetheless, we do not see any direct relation to our 2-vector bundles, and their framework does not seem to capture the geometric examples we have in mind.
+In \cite{nikolaus2} Nikolaus and Schweigert recast charted 2-vector bundles in term of 2-stackification, showing that charted 2-vector bundles form a 2-stack.
+Nonetheless, we do not see any direct relation between these charted 2-vector bundles and our 2-vector bundles, and their framework does not seem to capture the geometric examples we have in mind.

-An important feature of our framework is that both \emph{super algebra bundles} and (super) \emph{bundle gerbes} give rise to super 2-vector bundles.
-This can be seen easily using the above description: for an algebra bundle $\mathcal{A}$ on $X$, one just takes $Y = X$ and $\mathcal{M} = \mathcal{A}$ to get a 2-vector bundle, while for a bundle gerbe over $k$ with surjective submersion $Y \to X$, one just takes $\mathcal{A} = Y \times k$, the trivial algebra bundle over $Y$ with typical fibre $k$.
-In particular, super 2-vector bundles provide a framework in which isomorphisms between super algebra bundles and bundle gerbes can be discussed.
-Thus, questions like \quot{When is a bundle gerbe a bundle of algebras?}~obtain a well-defined meaning.
-Throughout this paper, we provide a variety of results about the correlation between super 2-line bundles, super algebra bundles, and super bundle gerbes; see \cref{sec:bundlegerbes,sec:inclusionofalgebrabundles,sec:classificationof2linebundles}. \Cref{fig:venn} shows schematically a summary of these result.

-A geometric example of the situation that a bundle gerbe is isomorphic to an algebra bundle is the following: an oriented Riemannian manifold $X^d$ canonically carries the \emph{spin lifting gerbe} $\mathscr{G}_{\SO_d}^{\Spin_d}$, which is a real line bundle gerbe.
-This bundle gerbe is trivial if and only if $X$ admits a spin structure, and a trivialization is precisely a choice of spin structure.
-On the other hand, one can apply the Clifford algebra construction to the tangent bundle, which yields a bundle $\Cl(TX)$ of real super algebras over $X$.
-Both the spin lifting gerbe and the Clifford algebra bundle give rise to 2-vector bundles, and they may be compared in this world.
-In fact, we prove that

-as 2-vector bundles, where an isomorphism is provided by the twisted spinor bundle.
-We derive this from a general statement (\cref{Thm:CanonicalIsomorphism:Representation}) about lifting gerbes and representations, together with some variations concerning complex scalars and non-oriented manifolds.